 Have Safety Supplies Easily Accessible

-Being prepared is a big part of keeping yourself safe.
+Being prepared is a big part of staying safe at school.
 You’ll feel more secure if you keep some safety tools readily available, such as pepper spray, mace, and stun guns.
 Just make yourself aware of the legality of these items, because it varies from state to state.
 Your college likely offers whistles for free to students to use to alert others when they are in danger, so pick one of those up as well.
-“Gather your safety supples and put them in a kit and keep that kit nearby at all times, on a lanyard or in a backpack.
-These supplies are only useful if you can access them very quickly,” recommends Alexis Branch, educator at Dissertation Writing Service and EssayRoo.
+“Gather your safety supplies and put them in a kit and keep that kit nearby at all times, on a lanyard or in a backpack.
+These supplies are only useful for staying safe at school if you can access them very quickly,” recommends Alexis Branch, educator at Dissertation Writing Service and EssayRoo.

 Keep Your Social Media Private